10 The soil site

 Record location coordinates as eastings and northings in New Zealand Transverse Mercator, e.g 1586090E, 5405720N.

-This is the bare minimum requirement for site location; see Chapter 3 for a more detailed discussion.
+Location coordinates are the minimum requirement for site location; see Chapter 3 for a more detailed discussion.

-Record the date of observation using the ISO 8601 standard, YYYY-MM-DD (International Organization for Standardization 2019).
-Time is not essential but may be useful for correlating site descriptions with photographs.
+Record the date of observation using the ISO 8601 standard, YYYY-MM-DD (International Organization for Standardization 2019) e.g., 2025-01-01.
+Time is not essential but is recommended, as it can be useful for correlating site descriptions with photographs or other data recorded using digital means (e.g. GPS tracks, environmental sensor data).
+If recording time, use the 24-hour format, e.g. 14:35 for 2:35 pm.

 10.2.5 Site purpose